-Christian has funded healthcare for 80 patients in 13 countries.
+Christian has funded healthcare for 94 patients in 14 countries.

-Oliva is a baby from Tanzania and is the first born child in her small family.
-Since Olivia’s mother is a stay-at-home mother and her father is a subsistence farmer, they are not able to afford Oliva’s needed treatment.
-Oliva has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of her condition, Oliva has been experiencing vomiting and irritability.
-Without treatment, Oliva will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,238 to cover the cost of surgery for Oliva that will treat her hydrocephalus.
-The procedure is scheduled to take place on March 11th and will drain the excess fluid from Oliva's brain.
+Grace is a beautiful, charming, and smiley 15-month-old baby.
+Grace's parents are small scale farmers and have one other child.
+They grow and sell maize and vegetables.
+Grace's mother sells fresh vegetables to her surrounding neighbors to make a living while, her father works at a carwash to support their family.
+Grace has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of her condition, Grace has been experiencing vomiting and high fevers.
+Without treatment, Grace will experience severe physical and developmental delays.
+Our medical partner, African Mission Healthcare (AMH), is requesting $1,300 to cover the cost of surgery for Grace that will treat her hydrocephalus.
+The procedure is scheduled to take place on August 9th and will drain the excess fluid from Grace's brain.
 This will reduce intracranial pressure and greatly improve her quality of life.
-With proper treatment, Oliva will hopefully develop into a strong, healthy young girl.
-Oliva’s mother says, “After my daughter had her VPS shunt placed earlier she got better but due to her shunt having failed her head is increasing and she is having fevers and vomiting a lot.
-Please help my daughter."
+With proper treatment, Grace should grow and develop into a strong, healthy young girl.
+Grace’s mother says, "Our baby is usually very active and playful but as days go by, her condition worsens, causing her weakness, vomiting and high fevers.
+Please help us."